vkondrasu/bookwarm/README.md

 # bookwarm

-Aim: Providing a way for book warms to look for a particular book in and around of his/her surroundings
+Aim: Providing a way for book warms to look for a particular book ( paper back/ hard cover ) in and around of his/her surroundings